 When they fail to take these actions, they could put the patient in danger of developing other injuries and even death.
 In doing this, they are violating the standard of care for the patient and could cause injury and damages.

 However, establishing this fault for a civil lawsuit is a complex legal process.
-A knowledgeable Michigan blood clot lawyer could work to gather evidence and demonstrate how a legal professional as at fault.
+A knowledgeable Michigan blood clot lawyer could work to gather evidence and demonstrate how a legal professional is at fault.

 The Statute of Limitations to Pursue Compensation

-How a Michigan Blood Clot Attorney Might Help
+How a Michigan Blood Clot Attorney Can Help You

 - 29000 Inkster Road